Ambient pollutant trends

 Local Authority Monitoring

 Air quality monitoring in Wales is undertaken by Local Authorities and through national networks managed by the Welsh Government.
 There are two main types of air pollution monitoring – automatic monitoring and passive sampling.
 Automatic monitoring uses continuous analysis techniques to measure and record ambient concentrations of a range of air pollutants.
 Passive samplers (such as diffusion tubes) contain a chemical reagent that adsorbs the pollutant from the air.
 Samplers are exposed for a period of time and analysed in a laboratory.
-At the start of 2022, there were a total of 42 automatic monitoring sites distributed across the country that were operated by Local Authorities, by the end of 2022 this fell to 39 sites.
+At the start of 2024, there were a total of 37 automatic monitoring sites distributed across the country that were operated by Local Authorities, by the end of 2024 this increased to 43 sites.

 Summary of Exceedances

-Exceedance statistics generated from the 'Air Quality in Wales' website show that no monitoring sites in Wales exceeded any Air Quality Strategy (AQS) Objectives (or corresponding EU limit values) for PM10, PM2.5, carbon monoxide, sulphur dioxide, benzene or lead during 2022.
-No Welsh monitoring sites exceeded the annual mean objective of 40 µg m-3 for nitrogen dioxide.
+Exceedance statistics generated from the 'Air Quality in Wales' website show that no monitoring sites in Wales exceeded any Air Quality Strategy (AQS) Objectives for NO2, PM2.5, carbon monoxide, sulphur dioxide, benzene or lead during 2024.

-However, one site (Marchlyn Mawr) exceeded the AQS Objective for hourly mean NO2 concentration (200 µg m-3 for more than 18 hours) 40 times.
-These exceedances were caused by a diesel generator being in service close to the monitoring site for 4 days in December 2022.
-Eight sites in Wales exceeded the AQS Objective for O3 (100 µg m-3 as a maximum daily 8-hour mean) on more than the permitted 10 occasions.
-These were Aston Hill, Cardiff Centre, Narberth, Swansea Morriston Roadside, Marchlyn Mawr, Port Talbot Margam, Swansea Cwm Level Park and Cwmbran Crownbridge.
-These exceedances mainly occurred occurred across two prominent high-ozone periods during heatwave conditions in July and August 2022.
+Three sites in Wales exceeded the AQS Objective for O3 (100 µg/m3 as a maximum daily 8-hour mean) on more than the permitted 10 occasions.
+These were Aston Hill, Cardiff Centre, Narberth, Marchlyn Mawr, Port Talbot Margam and Swansea Cwm Level Park.
+These exceedances mainly occurred across three prominent high-ozone periods during May, July and August 2024.